Is Your Business Equipped to Handle Venmo Chargebacks?

 But of course, whenever you’re talking about digital payments, there’s inevitably the possibility of mistakes, technology errors, or even fraud.
 This has led to more and more discussion about the Venmo chargeback and dispute process in recent years?

 How do users get their money back if they become victims of fraud on the Venmo platform?
-What can individuals users and businesses do to manage risk while using the platform?
+What can individual users and businesses do to manage risk while using the platform?
 Let’s get into it.

 What is a Venmo Chargeback?

-Venmo Chargeback
+- Venmo Chargeback

 [noun]/ven • mō • charj • bak/